Core Features

 • Reduced context switching: Teams aren't spread thin across many items

-• Realistic schedules: Matches how agile/kanban teams actually work
+• Realistic forecasts: Matches how agile/kanban teams actually work

 • Higher throughput: Counterintuitively, limiting WIP often increases delivery rate